hunainmuneer/golden-era-of-video-games/README.md

 # Analysis:

-In this project, we will analyze:
+In this project, SQL is utilitzed for following analysis:
 - video game critic and user scores as well as sales data for the top 400 video games released since 1977.
 - search for a golden age of video games by identifying release years that users and critics liked best
 - explore the business side of gaming by looking at game sales data.